-To ensure safe and efficient operation it is essential that a Grant boiler is serviced at regular intervals of no longer than 12 months.
+To ensure safe and efficient operation it is essential that a Grant Euroflame Condensing boiler is serviced at regular intervals of no longer than 12 months.

 Servicing and replacement of parts must only be carried out by a suitably qualified engineer.

-Details of every service should be entered in the Service Log, in the Boiler Passport.
-This information may be required to validate the Grant extended guarantee.
+Details of every service should be entered in the Boiler Passport.

+This information may be required to validate the Grant guarantee.

-Before starting any work on the boiler, or fuel supply please read the health and safety information given in Section 15.
+Before starting any work on the boiler or fuel supply, please read the Health and Safety information given in Section 14 of these Instructions.